Info-443-Spring-2023/project-2-Vue/README.md

 - Performance: In client-server designs, performance is crucial, and it's crucial to assess the system's reaction times, network latency, and resource use.
 We can find possible obstacles and possibilities for development by examining these aspects.
 Performance in the vue-router system may be improved by methods including caching, improving network connection, and reducing server-side computation.
 - Network Communication: Consider the client-server interactions and data types used in the vue-router system.
 This involves investigating any used communication techniques, such as WebSocket connections or RESTful APIs.
 - Client-Side Rendering: Take into account how the vue-router system manages client-side rendering.
 Analyze the effectiveness of client-side component rendering and how it affects both performance and user experience.
-Data Storage and Management: Analyze the server-side data storage technologies employed by the system for data management.
+- Data Storage and Management: Analyze the server-side data storage technologies employed by the system for data management.
 To guarantee effective data storage and retrieval, examine the data models, database technology, and data management techniques used.

+Based on these issues, we can carry out the following tasks to approach the Vue-router system from the Client-Server Architecture perspective:

+#### First activity: Scalability Analysis
+To establish if the server-side components can accommodate rising user traffic, evaluate their distributed processing capabilities.
+Examine the caching strategies used to enhance response times and lighten the server's load.
+Analyze how well load-balancing structures do their task of distributing the workload across multiple servers.

+#### Second activity: security evaluation
+Determine the system's critical resources, such as user login information or private information, and assess the safety precautions used to secure them.
+Examine the system's susceptibility to risks like cross-site scripting (XSS) or SQL injection attacks.
+Review the encryption and authentication techniques employed to guarantee a safe client-server connection.

 ## Identify Styles & Patterns Used
 #### High-level architectural style: